Trump lawyers oppose Justice Department effort to regain access to seized documents

 "Indeed, it appears such 'classified records,' along with the other seized materials, were principally located in storage boxes in a locked room at Mar-a-Lago, a secure, controlled access compound utilized regularly to conduct the official business of the United States during the Trump Presidency, which to this day is monitored by the United States Secret Service," Trump's legal team told the court.

+Federal prosecutors argued in court papers the classification markings "establish on the face of the documents that they are government records," not Trump's personal records.
+They warned that the government and broader public will suffer what they view as "irreparable harm" if the materials cannot be reviewed and used in the criminal investigation into the former president's handling of sensitive records.

+The Justice Department also told the court last week that temporarily blocking investigators from reviewing and using of the most sensitive records taken from Mar-a-Lago would "frustrate the government's ability to conduct an effective national security risk assessment and classification review and could preclude the government from taking necessary remedial steps in light of that review," risking harm to U.S. national security and intelligence interests.

-Lawyers for the former president also argued that the president had "broad authority" to declassify documents and, as a former president, has an "unfettered right" to access presidential records under the Presidential Records Act.
+But in opposing the motion from federal prosecutors, lawyers for the former president argued Monday that he had "broad authority" to declassify documents and, as a former president, has an "unfettered right" to access presidential records under the Presidential Records Act.
 The controversy surrounding the records, they told the court, is a "document storage dispute that has spiraled out of control."

 "[T]he government wrongfully seeks to criminalize the possession by the 45th president of his own presidential and personal records," Trump's attorneys claimed.